bminer/node-twilio-api/README.md

 #### <a name="generatingTwiML"></a>Generating TwiML

 Generating TwiML is as simple as calling methods on the Call Object.
+To make things simple, you cannot generate TwiML for SMS requests, only voice requests.

 Let's look at an example of placing and handling an outbound call:

 ```javascript
 /* Make sure that you have already setup your Twilio client, loaded and registered a valid application,